waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

 ## B. Agent/Tool Development & Implementation Notes
-- **Exploration Strategist Agent (Implemented):** An agent designed to automate multi-stage navigation. **Status:** Currently unusable as it requires a helper tool to provide it with warp connectivity data.
+- **Exploration Strategist Agent (On Hold):** An agent designed to automate multi-stage navigation. **Status:** Currently unusable as it requires a helper tool to provide it with warp connectivity data.
+Its core concept for multi-map navigation needs re-evaluation.
-- **[NEW] Agent Helper Tool:** Create a `warp_data_extractor` tool that parses the map XML to extract all warps, their coordinates, their landmass ID, and their destination landmass ID.
-This is required input for the `exploration_strategist_agent`.
 - **Pathfinder Refinement (Long-Term):** The current `pathfinder` uses a temporary hack to ignore boulders.
 A more robust solution, as suggested by the `tool_debugger_agent`, is to treat boulders as traversable but with a high movement cost.
 This should be implemented when time permits.

 ## C. Core Principles